SHOW SIDEBAR

 8. "For whatsoever things were written aforetime were written for our learning, that we through patience and comfort of the scriptures might have hope."
 Romans 15:4 KJV

 We may use 'whatsoever things were written aforetime', meaning the Bible as a source of hope.
-There are many parables and stories in the Bible to encourage us, comfort us, and provide hope for us as we endure our crucibles.
+There are many parables and stories in the Bible to encourage us, comfort us, and provide hope for us as we endure through difficult times.

-The story of: Job and his suffering, Hagar thinking her son was going to die, the three Hebrew boys being placed in the fire, and Joseph being sold by his brothers are great examples of how God takes us through our suffering and leads us to a place of victory.
+The story about the steadfastness of Job at a time of great suffering, Hagar thinking her son was going to die, the three Hebrew boys being placed in the fire, and Joseph being sold by his brothers are great examples of how God takes us through our suffering and leads us to a place of victory.

 9. "Now the God of patience and consolation grant you to be likeminded one toward another according to Christ Jesus'' Romans 15:5 KJV